“Me Causing Drama With The Future King”: Mia McKenna-Bruce On That Viral Prince William Interaction

 Content Warning: This article mentions sexual assault.

 You might not have known Mia McKenna-Bruce's name a week ago, but I guarantee that it's not a name you'll soon forget.
-The English actress, who was previously a child actress in British television shows The Dumping Ground and Tracy Beaker Returns, has just taken out the BAFTA Rising Star Award for her electrifying and heart-wrenching performance in Molly Manning Walker's debut, How To Have Sex.
+The English actress, who was previously a child star in The Dumping Ground and Tracy Beaker Returns, has just taken out the EE BAFTA Rising Star Award for her electrifying and heart-wrenching performance in Molly Manning Walker's debut, How To Have Sex.

 For those who aren't serious cinephiles (which I don't recommend — you'll never leave your couch!), you can consider the BAFTA Rising Star Award as almost a little time machine for who the biggest stars will be in the next few years, right before they launch.
 In previous years, the award has crowned the likes of Letitia Wright, Kristen Stewart, Daniel Kaluuya, Tom Holland, and James McAvoy right on the precipice of their careers exploding.
 Simply put, it's a bloody big deal.